An algorithm for Aubert-Zelevinsky duality \`a la M{\oe}glin-Waldspurger: Proof in the bad parity case

 \subsection{The strategy of the proof}

 An element of $\Symm_\rho^\varepsilon(G)$ has all its signs trivial since $\rho$ is bad, hence we will just write $\m \in \Symm_\rho^\varepsilon(G)$.
-Unlike in Section \ref{sec:proofgood}, here we do not have any issues with the signs.
+Unlike in Section \ref{sec:proofgood}, here we do not have any issues with the signs or the determinant.
 Therefore, we can directly prove by induction on $N \in \NN$ the following theorem.

 \begin{thm} Let $N \in \NN$.
 Let $\m \in \Symm^{\varepsilon}_\rho(G)$ and $\pi=L(\m) \in \Irr^{G}$.
 If $l(\m) \le N$; then $\hat{\pi} \simeq L(\AD(\m))$. \end{thm}

 We prove Theorem \ref{thm:ADdualinductionbad} by induction of $N$.
 The case $N=0$ is trivial.
 Let $N \in \NN^{*}$.